mikeshultz/mikeshultz.com/content/ethereum/viper.md

 Now at any time you can `distribute` this ether to the destination address you defined when deploying the contract.

-    > deployed_contract.distribute()
+    > deployed_contract.distribute({from:eth.accounts[0]})

 ## Congratulations

-You have written and deployed your first Ethereum contract.
-Whenever you're ready for prime-time, you can use the same steps to deploy your contract to the live ethereum chain.
-Just make sure your `geth` instance is not the private one you created.
+You have written and deployed your first Ethereum Viper contract.
+Whenever you're ready for prime-time, you can use the same steps to deploy your contract to the live Ethereum chain.
+Just make sure your `geth` instance is not the private network you created.

 If you find any errors or omissions here, [please let me know](mailto:mike@mikeshultz.com).